 The main purpose of this standard is the private key information standard.
 It defines the syntax for private-key information.
 In other words, we can say that it defines the algorithms and attributes that are being used to generate the private key.

 The main purpose of this standard is selected attribute types.
 It defines the selected attribute types that are used in PKCS#6 extended certificates.
 For example, email address, unstructured address, and name.

-The main purpose of this standard is certificate request syntax standard.
+The main purpose of this standard is the certificate request syntax standard.
 It defines the syntax yo request the digital certificate.
 The certificate request contains a Distinguishedname and Public Key.

 The main purpose of this standard is the cryptographic token interface standard.
 This standard is also known for Cryptok.
 It defines API for single-user user devices that contain information about cryptography, such as digital certificates and Public Key.
 These devices can perform cryptographic functions.
 For example, smart cards.

 The main purpose of this standard is personal information exchange syntax.
 It defines the syntax for personal identification, such as digital certificates, private keys, etc. In words, we can say that this standard allows users to transfer their data from one device to another using the standard mechanism.

 The main purpose of this standard is the elliptic curve cryptography standard.
-This standard is used to deal with a new upcoming cryptographic mechanism called as elliptic curve cryptography.
+This standard is used to deal with a new upcoming cryptographic mechanism called elliptic curve cryptography.

 The main purpose of this standard is the pseudo-random number generation standard.
 This standard defines the requirements and processes for random number generation.
 As random number generation is extremely used in cryptography, standardizing their generation becomes so much important.

-The main purpose of this standard is cryptographic token information syntax standard.
+The main purpose of this standard is the cryptographic token information syntax standard.
 This standard defines the tokes that are used in the cryptographic process so that they can interoperate.

-In this article, we have seen what is Public Key cryptographic standard along with its various standards in detail.
+This article has seen what the Public Key cryptographic standard, along with its various standards in detail, is.
 I hope you will find this article helpful.